szczurek-lab/amp-challenge-2027/README.md

 International competition for generative AI in antimicrobial peptide design.

+Antimicrobial resistance is one of the most pressing global health challenges.
+This competition invites participants to develop generative models that design novel antimicrobial peptides (AMPs) with activity against a panel of clinically relevant bacterial strains, including multi-drug resistant ESKAPE pathogens.
+Submissions are evaluated on predicted minimum inhibitory concentration (MIC) across five categories spanning broad-spectrum activity, Gram-positive and Gram-negative specificity, MDR activity, and therapeutic selectivity.

 ## Categories

 Participants can submit to one or more categories.
 Each category corresponds to a script entry point: